What this notice is about

-Not if you pay the full amount you owe by the date on the payment coupon.
-However, interest adds up on the unpaid amount after that date.
+Not if you pay the full amount you owe by the date on the notice.
+However, interest accrues on the unpaid amount after that date.

 Will I receive a penalty if I can't pay the full amount?

 Yes, you'll receive a late payment penalty.
-You can call us at the number on your notice if you can't pay the full amount because of financial problems.
+You can call us at the number on your notice if you can't pay the full amount or you can apply online for a payment plan (including installment agreements).
 Contact us by your payment's due date.
-Based on your situation, we may be able to remove the penalty.

 - Publication 505, Tax Withholding and Estimated Tax (PDF)

 - Publication 594, The IRS Collection Process (PDF)